tushar-sharma/tushar-sharma.github.io/_posts/2026-05-11-canton-local-multi-node-sandbox.md

 make sandbox-multinode-smoke
 ```

-that verifies both participants are up and both have the expected DAR packages available.
+that verifies all three participants are up and each one has the expected DAR packages available.

 ---